ragle/searchlight/assets/docs_markdown.md

 $ node app.js -b
 ```

-This can also be accomplished with the grunt command line tool, using [grunt](http://gruntjs.com/getting-started):
+This can also be accomplished with the [grunt](http://gruntjs.com/getting-started) command line tool:

 ```bash
 $ grunt default